Pulihora Recipe

 adding tamarind paste for pulihora

-5. Switch off the stove when the mixture begins to leave oil.
+5. Switch off the stove when the mixture begins to leave oil on the sides.

 cooking tamarind paste with seasoning